mdn/serviceworker-cookbook/live-flowchart/README.md

 # Live Flowchart

-This recipe provides a way to learn how to use service workers (SW) through showing [the flow diagram of SW workflow explained on the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers), and logging on screen the steps taken by a real Web App running service workers.
+This master provides a way to learn how to use service workers (SW) through showing [the flow diagram of SW workflow explained on the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers), and logging on screen the steps taken by a real Web App running service workers.

 ## Difficulty
 Advanced